Cooper-VR/schoolProject/README.md

 # schoolProject
+This is a school project
-a project that is a summary of the constitution
+It is a summary of the constitution and the 27 amandments